git-tarik/Bilateral-Plantar-Classifier/README.md

 - Public assets may include **static, non-identifying snapshots** only.
 - Raw CSVs and metadata are stored privately; available to authorized reviewers on request.

+## Request data access / Contact

+This repo intentionally excludes human-subject raw data.
+If you’d like to review a short de-identified sample or discuss the project:

+- Open a GitHub **Issue** titled “Access request” with your affiliation/purpose, or
+- Email me at **<your.email@example.com>** (or message via your GitHub profile/LinkedIn).

+I’m happy to demo the full pipeline live (data capture → features → model → evaluation).

  ## Hardware Overview

 This build uses a sandal-mounted bilateral plantar-pressure layout with **four FSRs per foot** (three forefoot, one heel), read by an **Arduino Uno** and streamed to a laptop over USB for logging.